remydb/RPKI-Dashboard-v2/README.md

 Lately I've had a growing interest in the reasonably new "Go" language and things like NoSQL databases, javascript and object stores.
 After some research and testing I decided to build version 2 of the RPKI dashboard in the following way:

--All backend processing is done using code written in Golang -All data is stored in MongoDB
+- All backend processing is done using code written in Golang
+- All data is stored in MongoDB
--The data for the frontend will be delivered by a daemon offering a REST API -The frontend will (probably) be built using AngularJS
+- The data for the frontend will be delivered by a daemon offering a REST API
+- The frontend will (probably) be built using AngularJS

 ### Golang